scipy-conference/scipy_proceedings/papers/trai/trai.rst

 ++++++++++++++++++++++++++++
 The main role of the depth image preprocessing part is the filtering and bounding box estimation for the 3D ROI.
 The filtering is essential for the embedded device in order to reduce the computational overload.
 For the filtering pipeline we considered three interconnected filters: voxel, pass-through and outlier filter as this is visible in Figure below.
 All these implementations are open source library  based variants.
+The details of the filtering were reported in :cite:`tamas2021embedded`.

 .. figure:: filters.png